 The success of the library itself was harder to gauge.
 After its second summer, Whitehead felt the need to restate in the pages of the Daily Advertiser the institution’s advantages for Newark’s young workforce.
 Employers should make these benefits “more distinctly known,” he felt, to discourage youths from resorting to “less respectable establishments.”
 Whitehead was all too familiar with the objection that young people “have no taste for reading, no love for books, no desire to improve their minds…” This was true of some, he conceded, “but there must be many who require only to be brought within reach of such advantages to profit by them to their full extent.
 A mere lounger in a library must be benefitted by the association it creates.”28

 When Whitehead made his plea he was the Library Association’s secretary.
-Within a few years its fortunes would concern him still more as its president.
+Soon its fortunes would concern him still more as its president.
 On the tenth anniversary, he could report that the Association was free of debt and the quantity of volumes on its shelves had grown markedly.
 But the small number of patrons indicated “a want of appreciation, not only of the extent and richness of our collection of books, but also of the advantages flowing from its use…”29

 There had been no improvement on this score when, the following year, “several Directors and other gentlemen connected with the Institution” asked Whitehead to sit for a portrait, to be hung in the library reading room.
 Although he gave his consent, Whitehead suggested that “a photograph would do as well as an oil-painting.”30